AshStuff/dissm/implicitshapes/SDF_PREDICT.md

 ```
 This function will compute the SDFs (difference values based on world coordinate spacing) and normalize them using the anchor mesh.
 This anchor mesh will typically be the first mesh in your folder of meshes, i.e., `liver_0.obj` in `Meshes_Simplify`.
 This function will also resample each resulting SDF to the same coordinate space as the correspoding CT found in `resampled_padded_ct_folder`, meaning it will do the padding and the resampling.

-Now with appropriate SDF volumes created, we can samples the SDF values inside each volume to create a set of SDF values and coordinate pairs that are compatible with the DeepSDF decoder model.
+Now with appropriate SDF volumes created, we can samples the SDF values inside each volume to create a list of SDF values and coordinate pairs that are compatible with the DeepSDF decoder model, i.e., a set of `.npz` files that follows the format of files we created in [CONVERT.md](CONVERT.md).
+Note, the files used to train the shape embedding model were in canonical [-1, 1] space.
+But here we create coordinate that are specified in **pixel space**.
+Corresponding SDF values are still normalized to canonical space because we normalize them using the anchor mesh.

 ```python
 voxel_convert.create_sdf_voxel_samples(sdf_folder, sdf_sample_folder)